 No matter what your level of interest, online resources are a great option for exploring, learning and supplementing any official training for these languages.

 Having said that, since by nature some of these languages are less mainstream, they might be trickier to find online.
 Here are some tips for where to start:

 - While they’re less likely to be present than others, some of the languages below can be found on popular online resources that offer complete learning programs.
-For example, you can start learning Mandarin Chinese, Korean, Japanese or Russian right here on FluentU.
-FluentU is perfect for learning languages for real-world application, as it takes real-world videos—like movie trailers, news, music videos and inspiring talks—and turns them into personalized language lessons.
+FluentU, for example, offers languages such as Mandarin Chinese, Korean, Japanese and Russian.

 - If you have your heart set on learning Azerbaijani or Bengali, you might have to look a little deeper.
 Some enthusiastic amateurs are up on YouTube to teach you the basics of less popular languages—for example, have a look at this Azerbaijani lesson.